codeatcpp/zxtools/README.rst

 But you can use them in the way you need.
 And it's very easy to use: download the package, run ``setup.py`` (or install via ``pip install zxtools``), invoke in the following way::

-   $ python -m zxtools.hobeta strip input.hobetta result.zeus
+   $ python3 -m zxtools.hobeta strip input.hobetta result.zeus
-   $ python -m zxtools.zeus2txt result.zeus listing.txt
+   $ python3 -m zxtools.zeus2txt result.zeus listing.txt

 NOTE: You need Python 3 to use this package.